tytydraco/yessleep/out/Dont_Look_Finale.md

 "Set us free," The voice of a teenage girl, her sister.

 "What will happen to all of you?"
-I asked."You'll all be alone?
+I asked.
+"You'll all be alone?
 Don't you want to be together, even if it is in the dark?"

 "We'll find each other," Anna said happily.
 "We'll stick together, keep moving, make sure a nest never builds, that the outsiders don't try to join us.
 They can be alone in the dark, attempting to selfishly take people to feed their own rage at being all alone, and failing, but we'll be together."